M-earnest/tutorial_jupyter_books/content/3_create/citations.md

 ## Create a Bibliography

-Add a new file to your repository and use the `.bib` suffix to create a bibtex file.
+Create a new file in your repository and save it with the `.bib` extension to create a BibTeX file.

 ![Image of how to name the bibtex file](../../static/bib-file-name.jpg)

-Then, add your references to the file:
+Then, add your references to the file and click on "commit changes".

 ![Image of the newly created bibtex file with one example reference.](../../static/bib-file.png)